abarchi/git-continuous/Branching/README.md

 Now you can commit your changes to resolve the conflict and you're done.

-Look at your git logs and see if "my-issue-3" branch history commit still there or not ? ;)
+Look at your git logs and see if "my-issue-3" branch history commit still exist or not ? ;)

 ### Rebase a branch